Self-Configuring Quantum Networks with Superposition of Trajectories: Tools for self-configuring quantum networks

 The advantages of superposing quantum channels have recently been explored~\cite{Chiribella2019, Kristjnsson_2020, Abbott2020, MiguelRamiro2021, Rubino2021, sqem1, sqem2}, revealing broad applications across various areas of quantum information~\cite{Araujo2014, Procopio2015, Chiribella2021, sqem1, sqem2, Miguelramiro24, Miguel2021}.
 Here, we briefly review the underlying mechanisms of this phenomenon, stressing the equivalence between existing mathematical descriptions~\cite{Chiribella2019, Abbott2020}.

 We explain how path superposition affects the action of noisy quantum channels using a direct communication (two-node) setup between Alice and Bob.
-In this setup, we assume all paths have similar traversal times, so that information leaving Alice at a given time along different paths can arrive at Bob within a short time window \footnote{ Notice that this is not a strict requirement.
-While the efficiency of the protocol can be negatively affected by significantly different traversal times, Bob can always ensure qubit interference at their end by adding delay loops even if the traversal times are not exactly equal. }.
-Furthermore, each path corresponds to a single quantum channel; for simplicity, we further assume that channels act independently (this assumption does not have to hold in realistic implementations).
+In this setup, we assume all paths have similar traversal times, so that information leaving Alice at a given time along different paths can arrive at Bob within a short time window {\done (this is not a strict requirement; see Sec.~\ref{sec:exp_impl}).
+Furthermore, each path corresponds to a single quantum channel; for simplicity, we further assume that channels act independently.}

-To keep track of the path superposition, one designates a path DOF (also known as the ``control'' DOF in literature) in a Hilbert space spanned by $\ket{i}_{\mathrm{c}}$, with $i=0,1,\dots,d-1$ denoting the path index [see Fig.~\ref{fig:setting}(b)].
+To keep track of the path superposition, one designates a path DOF (also known as the ``control'' DOF in literature) in a Hilbert space spanned by $\ket{i}_{\mathrm{c}}$, with $i=0,1,\dots,d-1$ denoting the path index (see Fig.~\ref{fig:setting}(b)).
 We assume that the system is in the coherent superposition of all $d$ paths

 where $a_{i}$ are the superposition amplitudes (we assume no phases for simplicity), $\sum_i \lvert a_i \rvert^2 =1$, and $\ket{\phi}^{\mathrm{in}}$ is an input state of the information carrier.
 The path superposition can be generated, for instance, by applying a path DOF unitary $U_{\mathrm{c}1} \in \mathrm{SU}(d)$ to the system in the fiducial state $\ket{0}_{\mathrm{c}}$ on the $0$th path immediately before it leaves Alice.
 Such a unitary is realized by, e.g, beamsplitters in an optical system.